ViaVersion/ViaBungee/README.md

 > [!WARNING]
 > This currently only works if **both client and server are below 1.20.2**.

 See https://github.com/ViaVersion/ViaVersion for the main project.
-Note that we recommend putting ViaVersion on your backend servers or switching to Velocity, as ViaBungee is fairly unstable due to platform limitations.
+Note that we recommend putting ViaVersion on your backend servers, or switching to [Velocity](https://github.com/PaperMC/Velocity) or [ViaProxy](https://github.com/ViaVersion/ViaProxy) as ViaBungee is fairly unstable due to platform limitations.

 ## To get started